60 DAYS MONEY-BACK GUARANTEE

 Short Description of Activity:

-This church is the final resting place of both Presidents John Adams and John Quincy Adams.
-A beautiful example of early American architecture, the church offers both spiritual and historical significance.
+United First Parish Church is the final resting place of both Presidents John Adams and John Quincy Adams.
+A beautiful example of early American architecture, the church offers both spiritual and historical significance and is a must-see when exploring things to do in Massachusetts (MA).

 Pros and Cons: